 None of the above is the charity’s fault, just a sign of the difficult time they have staying afloat these days.

-If you want to help a charity, then the best thing to do is either a direct donation, or a donation via a sponsored event run for charity in your local marathon or half marathon, take part in a well-publicized event such as a 24 hour famine or a sleep rough for a day” challenge ran by the charity in question.
-Whatever you do, make sure you’re dealing direct with the charity if you want control over how the money is spent.
+If you want to help a charity, then the best thing to do is either a direct donation or a donation via a sponsored event run for charity in your local marathon or half marathon.
+Take part in a well-publicized event such as a 24-hour famine or asleep rough for a day challenge run by the charity in question.
+Whatever you do, make sure you’re dealing directly with the charity if you want control over how the money is spent.